 The player who plays helpful events is the only one affected by them, and only scarce rare cards can only negate it with special powers.
 Despite being unwelcome, it's not considered harmful to permit a different player to have a turn by using the Caravan (131/CL) event, but No player can play this event until the first turn is completed..

 After an event card is played and its effect is fully resolved, it is placed in the Void and cannot be returned.
 Discarded and not used events go to the Abyss.

 As soon as an event is played, other players have a chance to do one of these things:

 • Negate the Event *

 • Duplicate the Event **

 • Deflect the Event (Deflection; Hijacking etc.)

 * An event can either be calmed or negated clockwise from the event player.
-An event cannot be negated or calmed after the player has passed.
+An event cannot be negated or calmed after the player has passed his turn.

-When an event has been played, the first action taken by a player must relate to the event, or else it occurs normally.
-Having the Bell of Might in your pool, for instance, triggers a Cataclysm! event for you.
+When an event has been played, the first action taken by a player must relate to the event.
+If no action is taken, an event occurs normally.
 If the event is to be calmed or negated, the event will be nullified, or it can be duplicated against another player.
-It is not possible for the player to do both.
+The player can't do both.

 If a player's attempt to negate an event fails, he can still Calm that event.
-In the same way, a player who has both a Limited Wish and an Intercession in his hand can negate the event twice (since if another player dispels his Limited Wish, he still hasn't performed his spell; it simply never happened).
-It is still possible to Calm or duplicate an event if all methods for negation fail.
-The player's actions to stop an event that is themselves stopped do not count as actions against events.
+In the same way, a player who has two cards affecting the event in his hand can negate the event twice.
+Actions performed by a player to stop an event that are themselves stopped don't count as an action against events.